WinstonWinstonWinston/Website/content/authors/admin/_index.md

     url: https://hoepfner.che.utah.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include statistical mechanics, liquid state theory, and probabilistic machine learning.
+bio: Machine learning connoisseur, uncertainity quantification pro, and statistical mechanics master.

 # Interests to show in About widget
 interests: